 - 1. 1st quarter GPA of 2.0 or above. - 2.
-No more than 2 tardies per quarter. - 3.
-No more than one disciplinary referral during the 1st quarter. - 4.
+No more than 2 tardies per grading period. - 3.
+No more than one disciplinary referral per grading period, including any violations of the Academic Dishonesty policy. - 4.
 No more than 5 unexcused absences during each semester.

-In addition, any students with any of the following may not be eligible for open campus:
+In addition, any students with any of the following will not be eligible for open campus or will have their open campus privileges revoked: